tvangundy/workspace/docs/install.md

 ---
 # Installation Guide

 Get started with the workspace by following these installation steps.
-You'll need a few basic tools installed on your development workstation to run the examples and explore the documentation.
+You'll need a few basic tools installed on your development workstation to work with the runbooks and explore the documentation.

 ## Prerequisites